UniqueNetwork/marketplace-docker/README.md

 ### Marketplace Backend (Escrow and REST API)

+1. Specify admin seed in .env file in ADMIN_SEED field.
+This is the seed phrase for the account that admins Matcher contract and controls Escrow.

+ADMIN_SEED=//Alice

+2. Specify 64-byte private key produced from the same seed phrase in .env file in MarketplacePrivateKey field.
+(It can be made using usetech-llc subkey)

+MarketplacePrivateKey=0x33A6F3093F158A7109F679410BEF1A0C54168145E0CECB4DF006C1C2FFFB1F09925A225D97AA00682D6A59B95B18780C10D7032336E88F3442B42361F4A66011

+3. Set the escrow address that matches to the privake key above:

+MarketplaceUniqueAddress=5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY

+4. Set the address of Matcher contract and Unique wss endpoint

+MatcherContractAddress=5H7XmZ2e3urCwYNLScQryN51xDvqjvUeLG6ffDDEz6NmyTbZ
+UniqueEndpoint=ws://localhost:9944/

+5. Set escrow address as an admin to the Matcher contract

 ### Mint Backend

 1. Create collection (collection).
-Set admin (admin's seed phrase will be saved in config file)
+Set collection admin (admin's seed phrase will be saved in config file)

-2. Copy mint_config.sample.json file in root to mint_backend/src/config.json and edit it:
+2. Copy mint_config.sample.js file in root to mint_backend/src/config.js and edit it:

 2.1 wsEndpoint: Node endpoint

 2.2 ownerSeed: Seed phrase for collection admin

 2.3 collectionId: Id of collection

 ###